 Moist and Juicy Chicken for all Your recipes

-Pressure cooking chicken breasts is my favorite way to cook them, because they’re tender and juicy every time.
+Pressuring cooking chicken breasts is one of my favorite ways to cook them, because they’re tender and juicy every time.

 Sometimes I’ll cook a large batch of chicken breasts for a large single meal or multiple meals.
 You can even cook just a couple at a time in your pressure cooker.
 The chicken can then be used in any recipe.

 If you purchase a large pack of chicken breasts with the bones and skin included, the price drops considerably.
 You won’t be paying for the extra processing, but you will be paying for the weight of the bones and the skin.
 However, when you cook your chicken with the bones and skin, you’ll be imparting more flavor and juiciness to your meat.

 2 cups Water (with Chicken Base or bullion, or 2 cups Chicken Stock)

 3 to 4 pounds of thawed raw Chicken Breasts

 Start by adding the two cups of water to your pressure cooker.
 As mentioned in the ingredient list, you may substitute chicken bullion, or chicken broth, or chicken stock.